-2. Safeguarding Roles and Responsibilities
+5. Safeguarding Roles and Responsibilities

-Safeguarding is everyone's business
+Safeguarding is everyone's business.

-2.1 All Employees
+All Employees

-- 2.2 All employees must read this policy and associated procedures and complete relevant safeguarding training in order to fulfil their legal responsibility to identify and respond to actual or alleged abuse and poor practice.
-Those who visit people's homes must be particularly alert to signs of abuse or neglect.
+- 5.1 All employees must read this policy and associated procedures and complete relevant safeguarding training in order to fulfil their legal responsibility to identify and respond to actual or alleged abuse and poor practice. - 5.2 Those who visit people's homes must be particularly alert to signs of abuse or neglect.
 All officers must always report and respond to concerns, doing so swiftly to ensure the safety and wellbeing of those involved.
-Early intervention and empowerment are key, working with the person in a multi-agency approach to prevent the situation deteriorating.
-Officers will be alert to and record their response to the person's wishes, keeping details of safeguarding activity on the individual's case file and advice of the Safeguarding Managers Group. - 2.3 All officers should exercise professional curiosity, looking beneath the surface and testing the facts and also their 'gut feelings' rather than accepting every explanation, however plausible.
+Early intervention and empowerment are key as is working with the person in a multi-agency approach to prevent the situation deteriorating.
+Officers will be alert to and record their response to the person's wishes, keeping details of safeguarding activity on the individual's case file and advice of the corporate Designated Safeguarding Officers Group. - 5.3 All officers should exercise professional curiosity, looking beneath the surface and testing the facts and also their 'gut feelings' rather than accepting every explanation, however plausible.
 Staff may need to discuss concerns with their manager and/or refer these to another agency.
-If an employee and their manager do not agree on the best course of action when a concern is raised, they should speak to the Designated Safeguarding Officer (DSO) for their service area.
+If an employee and their manager do not agree on the best course of action when a concern is raised, they should speak to a Borough Council Designated Safeguarding Officer (DSO).

-2.4 Managers and Supervisors
+Managers and Supervisors

-- 2.5 Team managers and supervisors are responsible for increasing safeguarding awareness in their services, ensuring that staff are properly trained and follow good practice.
+- 5.4 Team managers and supervisors are responsible for increasing safeguarding awareness in their services, ensuring that staff are properly trained and follow good practice.
 They will include relevant safeguarding actions in their service plans, ensure that team and individual training needs are identified in appraisal and supervision, and ensure training is completed.
-They will review and manage progress on cases identified by their teams. - 2.6 Dealing with abuse and neglect can be stressful and distressing.
+They will review and manage progress on cases identified by their teams, liaising with the Operational Safeguarding Lead as appropriate. - 5.5 Dealing with abuse and neglect can be stressful and distressing.
 Managers will support and supervise staff appropriately recognising the impact Safeguarding cases can have on staff.
 They will respond promptly to requests for information regarding specific cases and maintain clear communication with the Designated Safeguarding Officer and their Deputies, and good working relationships with other agencies, addressing any difficulties between frontline staff.